Leap-Internal-Program/introduction-to-sql/introduction-to-sql.md

-# Relational Database and SQL
+# Introduction to Relational Database and SQL

 ## Summary
 Structured Query Language (SQL) is a common tool for retrieving data from relational databases such as SQL Server, MySQL, MariaDB, and PostgreSQL.
-This course provides an introduction to this core programming language.
+This course provides an introduction to managing data held in a relational database management system (RDBMS).

 ### Topics

-- Terms (SQL, Schema, Relational Database, Statement, Cluase, Keyword, CRUD, etc.)
+- Terms (SQL, Schema, Relational Database, Statement, Clause, Keyword, CRUD, etc.)
 - Selecting data
 - Joining tables
 - Data types